davidbolin/rSPDE/README.md

 Basic statistical operations such as likelihood evaluations and kriging predictions using the fractional approximations are also implemented.

-For illustration purposes, the package contains a simple FEM implementation for models on R. For spatial models, the FEM implementation in the R-INLA package is recommended.
+For illustration purposes, the package contains a simple FEM implementation for models on R. See the [Vignette][ref2] for an introduction to the package.

 # Reference #
 D. Bolin and K. Kichner, [The rational SPDE approach for Gaussian random fields with general smoothness][ref].
 Preprint, arXiv:1711.04333